 Alternatively called an LS-120 and LS-240, the SuperDisk is a disk drive and diskette introduced by 3M, which became Imation.
 The drive was popular with OEM computers, such as Compaq and Packard Bell.

-The original SuperDisk (shown right) is capable of holding 120 MB on a single disk the same size of a traditional 1.44 MB floppy diskette.
+The original SuperDisk (shown right) could hold 120 MB on a single disk the same size as a traditional 1.44 MB floppy diskette.
 Later, SuperDisks were capable of holding 240 MB.
 The SuperDisk drive was also backward compatible with 1.44 MB disks.
 Its available interfaces were IDE/ATAPI, parallel port, SCSI, and USB.

 The SuperDisk did not become popular primarily because of the Iomega Zip drive, which had already gained success before the SuperDisk was released.
-Today, neither the SuperDisk or the Zip drive are used because of technology like the CD-R disc and USB thumb drives.
+Today, the SuperDisk and Zip drive are not used because of technologies like the CD-R disc and USB thumb drives.